frankieliu/hugo/content/posts/bellman-held-karp.md

 ## Floyd-Warshall connection {#floyd-warshall-connection}

-This section can be skipped, because it basically my own brain mapping of this problem, since I feel there are some similarities with Floyd-Warshall.
+This section can be skipped, because it is basically my own brain mapping of this problem, since I feel there are some similarities with Floyd-Warshall.

 For FW, I think of a source and destination pair \\(i\\) and \\(j\\) going through some